khizerhijazi/khizerhijazi/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-> “Good architecture fades into the background, bad architecture makes noise.”
+> “Code is the most opinionated form of writing.”